fabianmoronzirfas/num-2-txt-dissolve-pars/README.md

 Create from your InDesign Footnotes Endnotes using [foot_to_endnote.jsx by Peter Kahrel.](http://www.kahrel.plus.com/indesign/foot_to_endnote.html)

 ##What Happens
-1. It removes all crossReferences in the document
+1. It removes all [`paragraphDestinations`](http://jongware.mit.edu/idcs6js/pc_ParagraphDestinations.html) in the document
 2. It takes the selected story and converts all numbering to text via `convertBulletsAndNumberingToText()`.
 3. It converts TAB to WHITESPACE
 4. It converts LINEBREAK to WHITESPACE